 Insights don’t just come to those looking to start a company.
 Insights are problems that you encounter in your own daily life and believe deep down can be solved in a better way.

 The number-one consistent message we heard from founders is that there must be some wrong that you want to make right — so much that it's nearly always on your mind.
 To build a successful company, you have to find some shared pain that many people feel, and ideally, it starts with you.
-The reason for that authenticity is simple.
-As Nolan Wright, co-founder of Socratic says, “There are a lot of peaks and valleys to weather in starting a company, and you have to have passion.
-That’s what carries you through when things are tough.”
+Here's Michael Krakaris discussing how he came up with the idea for Deliverr based on the pain points he and his co-founder, Harish Abbott, encountered in the fulfillment space.

 Once founders identify the wrong they want to make right, most reach out within their network to see if others feel the pain too.
 For the validation phase, you’ll want to cast a wide net.
-For example, my hit rate was about 30% with cold outreach to neighbors when I was validating the idea for Nextdoor.
+For example, Sarah Leary's hit rate was about 30% with cold outreach to neighbors when she was validating the idea for Nextdoor.

 The goal is to create a process for capturing initial reactions and noting any common themes that emerge from those early conversations.
 As for the right number of customer interviews, founders agreed that a good rule of thumb was 30–50 customer interviews.
 While a dozen is not enough, the pain points in the customer feedback should start to converge by the time you reach 50.